codingnninja/laravel-render-template/README.md

 ![Dashboard of a render account](https://res.cloudinary.com/nyscapp/image/upload/v1686211207/dashboard_seriveces_cclxzh.png)

 Then, click on the web service you want to host on and navigate to `environment`.
-You should see a view that look like below:
+You should see a view that looks like below:

 ![Render enviroment section](https://res.cloudinary.com/nyscapp/image/upload/v1686211206/laravel_render_environment_variable_chirww.png)